-With the second-largest franchise market in the world, Canada is becoming increasingly attractive for brands looking for an English (and French) speaking territory.
-Franchise attorney Andrae Marrocco prepares you for an adventure to the Great White North
+Canada is becoming increasingly attractive for brands looking for an English (and French) speaking market.
+Franchise attorney Andrae Marrocco prepares you for an adventure to the “frozen hockey rink”

 Canada, much heralded as a frozen hockey rink, has turned out to be a hot market for franchisors.